-Vietnamese Cucumber Salad with Shrimp, Goi D’a Leo is a great recipe to add to your diet.
-Not only is it light and refreshing but it is fairly easy to make, and is filled with flavor.
-This particular salad is made with cool cucumbers, spicy chilies, pork and fresh shrimp, prefect for an easy summer dinner.
+Vietnamese Cucumber Salad with Shrimp, known as Goi D’a Leo is a great recipe to add to your healthy eating options.
+Not only is this recipe light as well as refreshing but it is fairly easy to make, and full of flavor.

 I love the site Holy Basil, even though, Christine, is not publishing any longer.
 I go back there weekly, to see if, by some chance, she is back to cooking and blogging.
 Christine, if you are reading this, please COME BACK!!
 She enticed us with her weekly salads for a better part of 2008 and we were always so excited to see what was coming next … would it be French or Vietnamese, regardless of her choice, they were full of flavor and interesting.

 Christine, claims this is a great salad for dieting and that she was able to take off some extra weight off by eating this weekly for 6 weeks.
-Well, I can definitely drop a few of those extra Daring Bakers & Tuesday with Dorie pounds, so we are hitting the weekly, if not daily salads!
+I can definitely afford to drop a few of those extra Daring Bakers & Tuesday pounds, so I will be including these weekly, if not daily salads for the next month.

 * adapted from Holy Basil – she includes pork, I left it out